 As for how it's defined today?
 Elias Cairo, founder and charcutier of Oregon's Olympia Provisions, puts it simply: "Charcuterie is value-added meat," he says, "where something is added, be it salt or heat, to enhance flavor and prolong shelf life."
 So, really, charcuterie is an exercise in crafty innovation—resulting from a need to preserve the fruits of a day's hunt.
 Smoked meats and fish came first.
 Cured meats came second.
 Once processed, many products in the charcuterie canon were covered with melted fat, either butter or rendered poultry fat, to maximize stability and prevent spoilage.

 Then again, these methods of preservation are practiced internationally.
 So what makes French charcuterie so diverse and unique?
 "The French rely on amazing technique," says Cairo.
 "But they're so good at farming and processing, too, and have such respect for ingredients."
-And, when most charcuterie items are little more than pork and a few spices, it's crucial that each be of the highest caliber.
-"French chefs place such value not only on the end product, but [on] the entire process and where the food comes from," says Camille Collins, marketing director for Les Trois Petits Cochons, the 40-year-old charcuterie founded by Alain Sinturel and Jean Pierre Pradié in Manhattan's Greenwich Village.
+And, while most charcuterie items are little more than pork and a few spices, it's crucial that each be of the highest caliber.
+"French chefs place such value not only on the end product but [on] the entire process and where the food comes from," says Camille Collins, marketing director for Les Trois Petits Cochons, the 40-year-old charcuterie founded by Alain Sinturel and Jean Pierre Pradié in Manhattan's Greenwich Village.

 French charcuterie has always been shaped by regional variety as well, which contributes to its vast inventory.
 "Each region uses its geographic strengths," Sinturel wrote in an email, "and uses the wealth of ingredients that are readily available in that particular area."
 The full list of French charcuterie items is long and not at all lean, but there are a few that experts consider classics.
 So let's open a bottle of wine, break into some fresh bread, and dig in.